Robert Harrison (publisher)

-Robert Harrison (April 14, 1904 – February 17, 1978) was an American journalist and publisher, known internationally for sensational news stories.
-He worked for the New York Evening Graphic, the Motion Picture Herald and was publisher of Confidential magazine.
+Robert Harrison (April 14, 1904 – February 17, 1978) was an American journalist and publisher, best known for founding and publishing sensationalist and scandal-focused magazines in the mid-20th century.
+He worked for the New York Evening Graphic and the Motion Picture Herald.
+He gained notoriety for creating Confidential, a tabloid-style magazine launched in 1952, which became infamous for its exposés on celebrities, politicians, and public figures.

+Harrison's publishing style, which combined gossip, scandal, and investigative journalism, pushed the boundaries of privacy laws and defamation cases, leading to numerous legal battles.
+Despite its controversial nature, Confidential was highly successful, influencing the development of modern tabloid journalism and setting the stage for future celebrity gossip publications.

+Following increased legal pressure and shifting public attitudes, Harrison's influence waned by the 1960s, and Confidential eventually ceased publication.
+However, his work left a lasting impact on sensationalist media and tabloid culture in the United States.

 Early life

-He was born Max Harrison, the youngest child and only son of Benjamin Harrison (February 1868 – 1933) and Pauline Harrison (July 1870–19??), Lithuanian Jewish immigrants from (then the Russian Empire).
+He was born Max Harrison, the youngest child and only son of Benjamin Harrison (February 1868 – 1933) and Pauline Harrison (July 1870–19??), Lithuanian Jewish immigrants from then the Russian Empire.
 Max grew up in New York City, first in lower Manhattan and later the Bronx, with three sisters, who doted on "the baby" of the family.
 As a young child Max decided to replace his birth name with "Robert."
 Early on Robert appeared magnanimous, if only due to a tendency to quickly forget slights as he could be not bothered to focus on the negative.
 In school he did poorly at math but well at English.
 He wanted to write for a living.
 At the age of 12 he authored and published a travel guide to roadside inns, Harrison's Weekend Guide.
 After the printer refused to give Harrison his share of the profits, Harrison formed a belief that one could only trust family members, whom he would later employ in various publishing projects.
 But years later, his generous nature would lead him to make an exception at the height of his success with an ex-McCarthyite editor with deadly repercussions.

 As a teen, Harrison attended Stuyvesant High School for two years before dropping out.
 He would later attend night classes at Columbia University.